Beydox/beydox-chrome-extensions/README.md

 License:

-My Collection of Chrome Extensions is licensed under the MIT
+This collection of extensions for Google Chrome browseris licensed under the MIT